bdavidxyz/advanced-rails-docker/README.md

-# Simplest possible Rails 6 + docker-compose project
+# Advanced Rails 6 + docker-compose project

-This repository is intended to be the simplest possible Rails 6 + docker-compose demo.
+This repository is intended to be a professional starter kit for any new monolithic Rails application.

-It builds and runs a simple "hello" page locally.
+It provides a professional workflow for most Rails use case : migration, real-time, caching, mailing, etc.

-Rails, Database and Webpacker are the 3 mandatory services to get things works.
+It provides a way to deploy the application in production as seamlessly as possible.

 ## Steps to reproduce